Guest Authors

 Tom Harper is the author of fourteen thriller and adventure novels, including the Sunday Times Top Ten Bestseller "The Tiger's Prey" co-written with Wilbur Smith.
 Other novels include "Black River", "Zodiac Station", and "The Orpheus Descent".

-His novels have been translated into over twenty languages worldwide.
+His novels have been translated into over twenty languages.
 He is a former Chair of the Crime Writers' Association and the Harrogate History Festival, and a director of the Historical Writers' Association.

 George Mann

-George Mann is a Sunday Times bestselling novelist and scriptwriter.
+George Mann is a Sunday Times Top Ten best-selling novelist and scriptwriter.

 He’s the author of the Newbury & Hobbes Victorian mystery series, as well as four novels about a 1920s vigilante known as The Ghost.
-He’s also written bestselling Doctor Who novels, new adventures for Sherlock Holmes and the supernatural crime series, Wychwood.
+He’s also written bestselling Doctor Who and Star Wars novels, new adventures for Sherlock Holmes and the supernatural crime series, Wychwood.

 His comic writing includes extensive work on Doctor Who, Dark Souls (based on the massively popular video games), Warhammer 40,000 and a creator-owned series based on Newbury & Hobbes, as well Teenage Mutant Ninja Turtles for younger readers.